snehaM2210/ConcealedChaos/README.md

 ### Workflow
  #### The website
- Shares the stories of diverse people sharing a common story that is their success and failure stories.
-How they could gain victory over all the life challenges. people can post their stories ananomously or transparently, while the readers can comment and upvote the posts.
+ Our website shares the stories of diverse people sharing a common story that is their success and failure stories.
+How they could gain victory over all the life challenges.
+ People can post their stories anonymously or transparently, while the readers can comment and upvote the posts.
- </br>It is to make others aware that life won't be easy you have to make it easy.
+ </br>It is to make others aware that life won't be easy, only you can make it easy.
 Guidance from the experienced people would help others to shine.

  #### The quote generator
 "Reading quotes always fills our mind with positive energy".
-<br/>we added a quote generator application to our website so that whenever the readers feel low or feel demotivated they can use it to boost their energy.
+<br/>We have also added a quote generator application to our website so that whenever the readers feel low or feel demotivated they can use it to boost their energy.

-#### stress reliever Game
+#### Stress reliever Game
 A game that would increase the focus and can give relief from stress.

 ### Software Used